tcollier/aoc_solver/doc/languages.md

 ## Language Support

 The languages currently have some level of support in the `solver` script.
 Most contain an executor that is compatible with performance timing, but some do not.
+To add support for a new language, see the [adding laguage support documentation](../lib/python/lib/lang/README.md).

 ### C